seanpmaxwell/jet-schema/README.md

 const User = schema<IUser>({
   id: isNum,
   name: isStr,
-  email: ['x@x.x', EMAIL_RGX.test] // You can pass your defaults/validators in an array instead.
-  nickName: isOptionalStr, // NOTE: we don't have to pass this option since its optional })
+  email: setDefault(isEmail, ''),
+  nickName: isOptionalStr,
+})

 // **OPTION 2**: Create type using schema const User = schema({
   id: isNum,
   name: isStr,
-  email: ['', EMAIL_RGX.test]
+  email: setDefault(isEmail, ''),
   nickName: isOptionalStr,
 })
 const TUser = inferType<typeof User>;
 ```

-Once you have your schema setup, you can call the `new`, `test`, and `pick` functions.
+Once you have your custom schema setup, you can call the `new`, `test`, `pick`, and `parse` functions.
 Here is an overview of what each one does:
-- `new` Allows you to create new instances of your type using partials.
-If the value is absent, `new` will use the default supplied.
+- `new` allows you to create new instances of your type using partials.
+If the property is absent, `new` will use the default supplied.
 If no default is supplied and the property is optional, then the value will be skipped.
+Runtime validation will still be done on every incoming property.
+Also, if you pass no parameter then a new instance will be created using all the defaults.
-- `test` accepts any unknown value, tests that it's valid, and returns a type-predicate,.
+- `test` accepts any unknown value, tests that it's valid, and returns a type-predicate.
 - `pick` allows you to select any property and returns an object with the `test` and `default` functions.
+- `parse` is like a combination of `new` and `test`.
+It accepts an `unknown` value which is not optional, validates the properties but returns a new instance (while removing an extra ones) instead of a type-predicate.
+If you have an incoming unknown value (i.e. an api call) and you want to validate the properties and return a new instance while removing any possible extra ones, use `parse`.
+Note: only objects will pass the `parse` function, even if a schema is nullish, `null/undefined` values will not pass.

 > **IMPORTANT:** If an object property is a mapped-type, then it must be initialized with the `schema` function.
-Just like with the parent schemas, you can also call `new`, `test`, `pick`, in addition to `default`.
+Just like with the parent schemas, you can also call `new`, `test`, `pick`, `parse` in addition to `default`.
 The value returned from `default` could be different from `new` if the schema is optional/nullable and the default value is `null` or `undefined`.

 ### Making schemas optional/nullable <a name="making-schemas-opt-null"></a>